 It is clear the proposed treatment system meets the performance standards of Fairhaven Stormwater Management regulations.
 GCG concurs with the % removal efficiency listed above per MSH.
 The applicant should request a waiver for 198-31.1(C)(4)(a)[2].
+Alternately, the applicant may request Board approval of other water quality (constructed pocket wetland) MBPs which provided the pollutant removal requirements, per 198-31.1(C)(3)(d).

-7. 198-31.1(C)(4)(a)[1 & 6] - requires establishment of, and the methodology with which to maintain, wetland vegetation on the bottom of the basin.
+198-31.1(C)(4)(a)[1 & 6] - requires establishment of, and the methodology with which to maintain, wetland vegetation on the bottom of the basin.
 This also only applies to extended detention basins.
 Extended detention basins contain water most of the time since on average it rains every three days.
 The proposed pocket wetland basin will not have that problem.
 As stated in comment #6 above, these two requirements apply to this development.
 However, item (4)(a)[1] requires a minimum contributing watershed area of 10 acres is not feasible to enforce, since the development site is only 2.463 acres.
 GCG recommends applicant to request a waiver.
 Item (4)(a)(6) has been proven that the proposed basin bottom at 59.00 is below the estimate seasonal high ground water at 59.3.
 In addition, the basin may require modification to provide the 1.25" storage volume.
 The Fairhaven regulations require that, if an extended basin is being designed, it needs a 10-acre plus contributing drainage area.
 The proposed constructed pocket wetlands are suitable for drainage areas of 1 to 10 acres.
 (The Site is an area of 2.46 acres).
 No below the outlet storage volume is required in a constructed pocket wetland.
 The applicant should request a waiver for 198-31.1(C)(4)(a)[1].
 The subject site is less than 10 acres, and the applicant has limited control of the offsite drainage.
 The proposed pocket wetland bottom is below seasonal high ground water and suitable for wetland vegetation growth.
+Applicant should request Board approval of other water quality (constructed pocket wetland) MBPs which provided the pollutant removal requirements, per 198-31.1(C)(3)(d).